Univa/rumcake/docs/feature-usb-host.md

 ### Required code

-To set up your keyboard for USB host communication, your keyboard must implement the `USBKeyboard` trait:
+To set up your keyboard for USB host communication, your keyboard must implement the `USBKeyboard` trait, and add `usb` to your `keyboard` macro invocation:

 ```rust
 use rumcake::keyboard;